BestCoffeeMakersInfo☕️

 • Auto-shutoff

-• Three indicator light indicating actions Descale, Preheating and Add Water
+• Three indicator lights indicating actions Descale, Preheating, and Add Water

-And yes, it does have open-platform K-cup adaptability (yay!)That being said – standard ized pods only…sorry, but you cannot use the “K-Mug” and “K-Carafe” pods with the K55 (those 2 are strictly made for operation with the 2.0 series)
+And yes, it does have open-platform K-cup adaptability (yay!)That being said – standard sized pods only…sorry, but you cannot use the “K-Mug” and “K-Carafe” pods with the K55 (those two are strictly made for operation with the 2.0 series)

 What’s Included?

-With the Keurig K55, you will also receive a bonus sampler pack of 4 -ups (one is hot cocoa, everyone claims), start guide, 1 year limited warranty.
-I was under the impression that a water filter kit was also part of the deal, but I don’t see it explicitly stated anywhere.
-I did hear a few comments from consumers that they were trying out one of the 1.0 filters and found that it didn’t fit, or words to that effect.
+With the Keurig K55, you will also receive a bonus sampler pack of 4 -ups (one is hot cocoa, everyone claims), a start guide, 1-year limited warranty.
+I thought a water filter kit was also part of the deal, but I don’t see it explicitly stated anywhere.
+I did hear a few comments from consumers that they were trying out one of the 1.0 filters and found that it didn’t fit or words to that effect.

 keurig k55 reviewDimensions

-Ok…dimensions: 13.3″ height, 10.1″ width and 13.2″ depth are provided on the sales page;this one somehow different in which an array of images is shown including details from the box, so I’m taking it as accurate.
-When the kcup chamber is fully opened the height moves to 17.6″ if you are checking cabinet space first.
+Ok…dimensions: 13.3″ height, 10.1″ width, and 13.2″ depth are provided on the sales page; this one is somehow different in that an array of images is shown, including details from the box, so I’m taking it as accurate.
+When the K-Cup chamber is fully opened, the height moves to 17.6″ if you check cabinet space first.

-The three-prong power cord reaches a length of 32″ (nothing said about it being retractable-yet) And perhaps the biggest biggie you are waiting for if you’re a traveler or commuter – yes, the K55 is good at accommodating taller travel cups; just take into account the max height of a cup that space will permit is 7.1″ with the drip tray removed.
+The three-prong power cord reaches a length of 32″ (nothing has been said about it being retractable yet), And perhaps the biggest biggie you are waiting for if you’re a traveler or commuter – yes, the K55 is good at accommodating taller travel cups; take into account the max height of a cup that space will permit is 7.1″ with the drip tray removed.

 Keurig K55 Colors Available

-The main listing page shows choices of a Black or Rhubarb (a pretty shade of reddish-pink).
-Since the K55 is a successor of the K45 Elite which also included White and Patriot Blue, I assumed that those colors, too, are available in the K55.
+The main listing page shows choices of Black or Rhubarb (a pretty shade of reddish pink).
+Since the K55 is a successor of the K45 Elite, which also included White and Patriot Blue, I assumed that those colors, too, are available in the K55.
 They are, just on different listings.
 (I had to enter the color name after Keurig K55 in the search bar…)

 Drip Tray

-This part is well made, with a one-inch depth, the drip tray will hold up to 8 oz of overflow for all of those “oopsies” out there.
+This part is well made, with a one-inch depth; the drip tray will hold up to 8 oz of overflow for all those “oopsies” out there.
 The drip tray plate has this neat little design on it with a star shape cutout, which you stick your thumb into to pull it out easily.
-Also it is top rack dishwasher safe.
+Also, it is top-rack dishwasher safe.

 Reservoir

-Just like most all of the “Classic/Elite” series goes; the K55 has a 48 oz reservoir, which will make a day or evening of brews pretty much hassle free.
-To remove the reservoir for easier refilling, simply push up and out.
+Like most of the “Classic/Elite” series, the K55 has a 48 oz reservoir, which will make a day or evening of brews hassle-free.
+To remove the reservoir for easier refilling, push up and out.
 The lid comes straight off.
-If you look to the interior side of the reservoir that doesn’t show when it is in place with the machine, you can see the max fill line near the top.
+If you look at the interior side of the reservoir that doesn’t show when it is in place with the machine, you can see the max fill line near the top.

-There is also a small oval shape space in which the water filter is inserted (it kind of faces the front).
-This water filter is the same black model with the wheel at the top that you can set the monthly reminder to.
+A small oval-shaped space is also where the water filter is inserted (facing the front).
+This water filter is the same black model with the wheel at the top, to which you can set the monthly reminder.

 Keurig K55 Buttons and Controls

-Basic operation includes a control panel on the left side There are three indicator lights, power button, and auto-off button.
-No LED window, touchscreen or any of that.
+Basic operation includes a control panel on the left side.
+There are three indicator lights, a power button, and an auto-off button.
+No LED window, touchscreen, or any of that.

-Once again, pretty reminiscent of the K45 Elite, the K or B40, pretty much, in terms of button and light operation.
-If you have ever owned one of those you may need no further explanations.
+Once again, pretty reminiscent of the K45 Elite, the K or B40, in terms of button and light operation.
+You may need no further explanations if you have ever owned one of those.

 Keurig K55 and the K50 Compared